leafs1/chess_ai/README.md

 # chess_ai
-Python program that is able to independently play chess well
+Javascript program that is able to independently play chess well